 Virginia Teaching Scholarship Loan Program (VTSLP)

-The primary purpose of the Virginia Teaching Scholarship Loan Program (VTSLP) is to provide financial support to students who are preparing to teach in one of Virginia's critical shortage teaching areas.
+The primary purpose of the Virginia Teaching Scholarship Loan Program (VTSLP) is to provide financial support to students who are interested in pursuing a teaching career in one of the top ten critical shortage teaching areas.
 The critical shortage teaching areas are determined annually through the Supply and Demand Survey for School Personnel, based on data received by school divisions in Virginia.
-Shortages in specific subject areas are derived from the top 10 academic disciplines identified by the survey as shortage fields.
 See Educator Workforce Data & Reports for current critical shortage area reports.

 If the recipient fails to honor the obligation, the scholarship loan must be paid back to the Commonwealth of Virginia.